 Just the fact that you have money allows you to earn free money.
 It's like finally getting recognized for practicing sound saving and investing habits.

 Getting free money for having money is always great.
 It's like getting invited to the Oscars and then getting a swag bag with even more free goodies.
 This fact alone should incentivize you to save more aggressively.

 1) Calculate how much time you'll need to spend.

 However, here are some things you should consider before proceeding with transferring your capital:

-1) Calculate how much time you’ll need to spend.
 It takes time to call an online brokerage and open up a $1,000,000 account.
-If you are transferring less than $1,000,000, TD Ameritrade says you can open the account up online.
+If you are transferring less than $1,000,000, you can usually open an account online with relative ease.
 The online brokerages are incentivized to get your money over as easily as possible.

 According to the financial regulator, FINRA, individuals wanting to transfer their securities account from one broker-dealer to another must initiate the process by completing a Transfer Initiation Form (TIF) and send it to the firm to which they want to transfer their account.
 The firm a customer is transferring the account to can provide the form to facilitate the transfer.
 Once the receiving firm receives the TIF, it begins the process by communicating with the current or “delivering firm,” via ACATS.